I am often asked about List Stories, and how to act them out.

 Cake.
 House.
 Eating.
 More Cake.
 Eating.
 Cake.

-Olly’s story is a good example of this.
-He was two months away from being three when he told this story.
+Olly’s story above is a great example of a list story.
+Olly was two months away from beecoming three when he told this story, and already I can see his sense of narrative developing.

 When I work with two’s, all of them are involved in the acting out.
 To place value on the story, I read a word.
-Then I look up and invite the children to act it out.
+Then I look up and invite the children to act it.
 Then I read the next word.

-For me leading the acting out of any story is this process of reading and valuing the child’s words, phrase by phrase, with my head looking at the paper, and then looking up, to ask for an action and observe how the children respond.
+For me leading the acting out of any story is this process valuing the child’s words, phrase by phrase, looking at the paper, and then looking up, to ask for an action and observe how the children respond.
 None of these suggestions are meant to form an exact script, but what I hope to demonstrate in the three examples below, is how it is possible to open up the story (or subtext) that is contained within the list.

 - I read the first line of the story – Cake.